JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to use the loglinear and logdata options of Dynare.

+## Guerrieri_Iacoviello_2015
+Replicates the RBC model with a constraint on investment (irreversible investment) and the New Keynesian model with a constraint on the nominal interest rate (zero-lower-bound) studied in Guerrieri, Luca and Iacoviello, Matteo (2015):
+"OccBin: A toolkit for solving dynamic models with occastionally binding constraints easily", Journal of Monetary Economics 70, pp.22-38.

+It provides replication codes for the IRFs in figures 3 and 5.

+The mod files show how to use Dynare's occbin toolbox for stochastic simulations with occasionally binding constraints.

 ## Ghironi_Melitz_2005.mod

 This file replicates the Baseline model under Financial Autarky of